gearnode/privatebin/doc/privatebin.conf.5.md

 # FILES

 _~/.config/privatebin/config.json_
 : Default location of the privatebin configuration.
 The file has to be created manually as it is not installed with a standard installation.

+_/etc/privatebin/config.json_ (Linux/macOS)
+: System-wide configuration file location, used if the user config is not found.

+_C:\\ProgramData\\privatebin\\config.json_ (Windows)
+: System-wide configuration file location, used if the user config is not found.

 # AUTHORS